Our All-Star Guide on How to Create an Email Marketing Campaign

 You meet someone, and they offer you a lot of valuable tips and advice for free.
 They sit down with you, get to know you, and make you feel like family.
 Their conversation is so engaging; you value their relationship.
 When they mention a product they sell that could help you with a particular problem you have, your ears perk up.

-Even if they don't rush to the unsubscribe button, most likely, your emails are going to end up in the trash.
+Even if they don't rush to the unsubscribe button, most likely, your emails are going to end up unread or in the trash.

 But if you mix things up a little bit and keep a conversation going, people will start looking forward to your emails.
 When it is time to sell, they will be open and willing to hear you out.

-Shift your perspective and imagine you are one if your subscribers.
+Shift your perspective and imagine you are one of your subscribers.

 I have a super exciting announcement for all of you today!
 A lot of people struggle with this, so I’m sharing all of my secrets with my subscribers to help grow your businesses.
 I just posted a brand new blog post that could revolutionize how all of you find new clients!